 - System for Award Management (SAM)

 - SAM validates applicant information and electronically shares the secure and encrypted data with the federal agencies' finance offices to facilitate paperless payments through Electronic Funds Transfer (EFT).
 SAM stores your organizational information, allowing Grants.gov to verify your identity and to pre-fill organizational information on your grant applications.
+For more information, review the Register with SAM page.

 - The ending of a Federal award, in whole or in part at any time prior to the planned end of period of performance.